MindaugasSarpis/CERN_lessons_on_data_analysis/lectures/source/lecture_8_version_control.md

 # Tracking Changes (differences)

-- ## Rather than saving multiple copies of the same file, we can track changes.
+- ### Rather than saving multiple copies of the same file, we can track changes.
+- ###  Word processors and other software have some changes-tracking functionality but it is limited (no synchronous editing, no change history, etc.).
-- ## `git` is an open-source version control system that is used to track changes in files.
+- ### `git` is an open-source version control system that is used to track changes in files.

 ![](./resources/git/play-changes.svg)